intake/intake/docs/source/glossary.rst

 .. glossary::

     Catalog
-        a collection of entries, each of which corresponds to a specific data-set.
+        a collection of entries, each of which corresponds to a specific :term:`Data-set`.
 Within Intake, a catalog is most commonly defined in a :term:`YAML` file, but there are other possibilities, such as connecting to an Intake server or another third-party data service, like a SQL database.
 Thus, catalogs form a hierarchy: any catalog can contain other, nested catalogs.